beetbox/beets/docs/plugins/index.rst

 * :doc:`spotify`: Create Spotify playlists from the Beets library.
 * :doc:`types`: Declare types for flexible attributes.
 * :doc:`web`: An experimental Web-based GUI for beets.
+* :doc:`mstream`: A music streaming server that can be used alognside beets.

 .. _MPD: http://www.musicpd.org/
 .. _MPD clients: http://mpd.wikia.com/wiki/Clients